Donor Profile

 Politics & Priorities

 The BMZ is organized across six Directorates-General.
-These regional subdivisions allocate Germany’s bilateral development assistance according to the BMZ’s strategy and priorities.
+The regional subdivisions allocate Germany’s bilateral development assistance according to the BMZ’s strategy and priorities.
 Sectoral subdivisions formulate Germany’s sector strategies, interface with multilateral development institutions, and advise on bilateral programs.

-Germany’s two major state-owned development agencies, the GIZ and KfW operate under the political supervision of the BMZ.
+Germany’s two major state-owned development agencies, the GIZ and KfW, operate under the political supervision of the BMZ.
 Both play key roles in policy development, priority setting, and implementation.

 • KfW leads on Germany’s bilateral financial cooperation with partner countries.
 It receives funding from the BMZ and raises its own funds on capital markets.